 Meaningful change requires learning from new perspectives.

-It’s not enough to say you want to grow.
-Your actions must create new results.
+It’s not enough to say you want to grow in your career.
+Your actions as a leader or executive must create new results at work and with the people you lead.
 In order to do that, you must shift accountability across the entire team, not just leave it in the hands of your overachievers.
-That’s where Stefanie and her Pro Troublemaker collaborators come in.
+That’s where Stefanie Krievins and her Pro Troublemaker collaborators come in.

 This team works with Inc. 5000 companies, companies already on a Best Places to Work list, accounting firms, marketing consultants, mid-size nonprofits, IT Teams, and many other leaders and organizations who are looking to create lasting business or cultural change.
 There’s a Pro Troublemaker expert that can add change management and leadership insight to your expertise.